 On the last warm weekend in October, we had our friends Laura and Sam over for a little gathering.
 We try to get together at least once a month with them, thus why you see them fairly often here.
 We currently live on opposite sides of the Traverse/Leelanau world but we have been determined to make it feel like we are still neighbors since we will be come this winter.
 The week had been crazy.
 Mike had been gone for work to New York that whole week and I had been doing the solo-parent thing.
 Knowing we had this dinner with Sam and Laura seemed to help keep our heads up.
 Mike was excited to get some time shooting, Sam was excited to cook some Venison over an open flame, Laura was excited to make some Dutch Oven Crisp, Hayes was excited about his first bonfire, and I was just excited to have everyone together.

 As I have gotten older, I have stronger beliefs than ever about the importance of sourcing and harvesting our own food from responsible and local places.
 Part of that responsibility includes knowing where your animal came from and how it was treated if you choose to eat meat.
-We either buy from farms we know locally and then we make the most of the meat in every way (did you know you can eat almost 5 meals from a whole chicken?) or we have friends or Mike who hunt the animal properly for us during the designated times of year.
+We either buy from farms we know locally and then we make the most of the meat in every way (did you know you can eat almost 5 meals from a whole chicken?) or we have friends or Mike who hunt the animal properly for us using their best duck call for beginners during the designated times of year.

 For this evening Sam shared some venison from a deer he processed last year and even brought some fresh oyster mushrooms from the woods he had found while out bird hunting with Mike that morning.
 We knew it would make for a great meal that night.
 The rest of our dinner our butternut squash and pumpkins came from a local stand just down the road for all of $2.
 We picked up Kale from our local co-op that sourced it from a local farm in the area and we topped it with cranberries and dried goods from the co-op as well.
 A simple meal from what we have available.
 That’s my favorite kind of meal.